Feedlot in California

 -- the Food and Agriculture Organization of the United Nations

 The global demand for animal products like meat, dairy and eggs is currently still increasing.
-To be able to meet de demand for these products, more animals are bred and more grain is grown to be able to feed them.
+In 2012, around 301 million tonnes of meat were produced worldwide.(1) To be able to meet de demand for these products, more animals are bred and more grain is grown to be able to feed them.
 These animals also produce a lot of waste, which causes water and air pollution.